 Wix vs Shopify: Which is best for e-commerce online stores?

-Wix has plans specifically for business and e-commerce entities that make it easy for customers to check out online and pay with an assortment of credit cards, debit cards, and PayPal.
+Wix has plans for business and e-commerce entities that make it easy for customers to check out online and pay with an assortment of credit cards, debit cards, and PayPal.
 They also offer SSL certificates that ensure safe transactions, vouchers for advertising via Google and Bing, the ability to connect your own domain, the power to set shipping rules, and the opportunity to leverage features that allow you to run custom marketing campaigns.

 Shopify’s website builder is committed to making it simple to create and manage online stores, and it should come as no surprise that they have the features to prove it.